VahidFarahmandian/Jinget/01-Miscellaneous/SourceGenerator/Jinget.SourceGenerator/README.md

 ```

 `GenerateReadModel`: This is the main attribute should be added to model, which cause the readonly model generation.
 Important note here is that, models should have `Model` suffix.
 The `PreserveBaseTypes` argument states that if the base type should be ignored for transformation or not.
+The `PreserveBaseInterface` argument states that if the base interfaces should be ignored for transformation or not.

 `AppendPropertyToReadModel`: This is an optional attribute which is used to add new custom property to readonly model.
 First argument is property type and second argument is it's name.